lieblingszz/kg_nobel_laureates/README.md

 ## License

 This project is created for educational purposes as part of a Semantic Web course.
-The Nobel Prize data is publicly available in Kaggle.
+The Nobel Prize data is publicly available in Kaggle (
+All Nobel Laureates 1901-present.
+Kaggle.
+Retrieved June 1, 2023, from. https://www.kaggle.com/datasets/prithusharma1/all-nobel-laureates-1901-present.).